badgumby/node-mjpeg-proxy/README.md

 node-mjpeg-proxy
 ================

 A node.js module to proxy MJPEG requests.
 Supports multiple client consuming a single stream.
-Fixes an iOS 6 issue with some MJPEG steams.
-Also removed the buffertools dependency and use the node buffer instead.
+Fixes an iOS 6 issue with some MJPEG steams. **This is an improved version of *mjpeg-proxy*, this v2 does not use the buffertools dependency and uses the node buffer instead.
+It also supports .on() events**

 Installation
 ------------